Sophist-UK/Tranzakt/README.md

 * Automated regression tests (to confirm functionality as seen by the user)
 * Automated unit tests (to confirm internal functionality esp. boundary cases)
 * Internationalisation (UK english will be default language)
+* A clever caching system to improve performance - key needs are for caching to understand and respect security context and for cache entries to be invalidated as needed.
+To achieve this the cache naming/hashing needs to be carefully designed to e.g. invalidate all copies of data that has changed regardless of security context.
 * A versioning system (to take a snapshot of a developed system and export it as a self-contained package)
 * An SQL upgrade system (to make the schema / data changes to update an older version to a newer version)

 It is not anticipated that much (if any) of the above  will be delivered as part of the PoC.

+## Design principles

+* RESTful principles
+* Design by Contract (another way of ensuring code quality by tightly defining and policing interfaces)
+* Carefully architected small objects (because small objects are more maintainable and extensible)
+* Focus on core kernel (as a great kernel and excellent abstraction will make delivery of the range of functionality much easier)

 ## Technology
 This PoC is intended to be based on PHP for the server environment.